big-data-lab-umbc/MODIS_Aggregation/examples/README.md

 ### Step 4: check the MYD06_L2 & MYD03 folder in resources/data/sample_input_data/ for the downloaded data.

 ## Replacement for other MODIS Level-2 dataset
 Users can explore other MODIS Level-2 dataset through https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/61/.
-The wget command should be change accordingly if users want to download MODIS Level-2 dataset other than MYD06_L2 and MYD03.
+The wget command should be changed accordingly if users want to download MODIS Level-2 dataset other than MYD06_L2 and MYD03.

 # Local Execution
 Folder local_execution shows our sample code to call our MODIS aggregation code to run serially (no parallelization) on a single machine.
 MODIS_Aggregation_Local.py will call MODIS_Aggregation functions to conduct aggregation.